ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 * *[If the app isn't yet approved]* And you are an Android user, you can download the `.apk` [here]()

 **Notice:**
 * This is not a mobile web, after compiled you will get a native app that uses web technologies (JS, CSS, HTML).
-The hosted example is just for you to see how the app is going to be, but remember that what you are going to see in the hosted version is a pre build example of the app, all the interactions with native mobile APIs (inAppBrowser, Social Share, etc) won't be available.
+The hosted example is just for you to see how the app is going to be, but remember that what you are going to see in the hosted version is a pre build example of the app, all the interactions with native mobile APIs (inAppBrowser, Social Share, etc.) won't be available.
-* **_Ionic View_** is ment to provide an easy way to share and try mobile apps built with Ionic.
-That said, there are some cordova plugins that are not yet integrated in Ionic View.
+* **_Ionic View_** is meant to provide an easy way to share and try mobile apps built with Ionic.
+That said, there are some Cordova plugins that are not yet integrated in Ionic View.
 That may cause that some functionalities won't work if you are trying the app on Ionic View.
 * For a better experience we recommend you to download the app from the **_App Store_** or **_Google Play_** or to download the `.apk` if you are an Android user.
 * For more information about using **_Heroku_**, check out https://devcenter.heroku.com/